 The funding is available for the current 2021/22 financial year and is not a new fund in itself; it must be used to pilot new approaches to CLLD and the lessons learnt will inform any future funding.

 It is proposed that the funding will be delivered in two tranches.
-As part of the first tranche of funding, there are two funding streams being made available to Local Action Groups (LAGs).
+As part of the first tranche of funding, two funding streams were made available to Local Action Groups (LAGs).
 This will allow LAGs to build on the positive legacy of LEADER while using their experience to properly innovate and test change.

 Key to the funding is the requirement to properly ‘test change’: to plan and carry out new and innovative approaches and observe and measure the results to inform any future CLLD funding.
 In testing change, the lessons learnt from failure can be as valid as success.